 - Roofing can be metal or shingles.

-6. Maintaining Your Barn
+Maintaining Your Pole Barn

-Whether you raised the barn yourself or employed a professional barn builder in Colorado, age and weathering occurs.
+Whether you raised the barn yourself or employed a professional barn builder in Colorado, age and weathering occur.
 As with anything you own – be it a vehicle, electronic gadget, or building – the life of your pole frame barn will be extended with a bit of TLC from you.
 From a safety perspective, and for the sake of its contents, schedule the following routine maintenance of your pole barn:

 - Check for water leaks and signs of rot